bohman/text-parser-backend/readme.md

 - /api/analysis/create

 This endpoint accepts post requests containing a single field: a file upload.
 It should be named _upload_.
-If you upload a text file we attempt to figure out the most common word, surround it with _foo_ and _bar_, and hand it back to you in a json object.
+If you upload a text file we attempt to figure out the most common word, surround it with _foo_ and _bar_, and hand it back to you as json.

 The returned json has this format: